tiltowait/oregon-by-night/docs/house-rules.md

 - You may choose to forego a roll and suffer the consequences for its failure.
 Among other things, this is to more easily allow Players to switch from Humanity to a Path, or between Paths of Enlightenment.
 - As written in RAW, normal animals won’t approach Vampires who don’t have Animal Ken or Animalism, thus, animals can detect vampires.
 This sense has a 6 meter range and is easily defeated by any Discipline, Ritual, Merit, etc, et al, that hides vampires or their natures from mortals in any way.
 - In the “Spending Blood Pool” section of the V20 core, on page 269, there is a section that deals with “Blushing” though that word isn’t specifically used.
 The system is slightly vague, so this clarification shall apply: Each individual trait you wish to replicate for a scene costs the specified amount of blood.
 Eg, If you wanted to be warm, have a heartbeat, and keep food down for a scene, you must pay that cost three times.
+- <u>Traits, in and of themselves, may not rise above 10.
+This does not restrict bonus dice from increasing the Trait pool you might roll.
+Example: CheeseMonsterX uses Blood of Potency to reduce his Generation to 4, Blood Buffs himself to 10 Strength, and activates Horrid Form.
+His Strength is still just 10, however, he also has Potence 2, so he would roll 12 Dice of Strength if called upon.</u>
+- <u>If you have at least 3 Dots of Medicine, you may attempt to improve someone’s Appearance by 1, and only 1.
+You may only grant this bonus once.
+The roll is Intelligence + Medicine, Difficulty 6, and you must obtain successes equal to twice the number of starting Appearance Dots of your patient.
+Example: Vera Vanity wants to go from Appearance 3 to 4 using this mechanic.
+Her surgeon must make the roll above and score 6 successes.
+Failure results in no change.
+A Botch results in permanently losing a number of Appearance dots equal to the Botch.</u>

 ### 17. On the Blood Bond